microsoftgraph/msgraph-sdk-dotnet/README.md

 The Microsoft Graph .NET Client Library targets .NetStandard 2.0.

+**Note**: This client library is scheduled to be updated during the week of the second and fourth Tuesday of each month.

 ## Installation via NuGet

 To install the client library via NuGet: